Honors in Research

 Candidates are encouraged to have their committees in place, a date coordinated, and a room reserved by mid-April as scheduling becomes increasingly challenging toward the end of the semester.

 Senior thesis papers should be a minimum of 20 pages in length and written as scientific papers using supporting text, diagrams, figures, and adequately noted references.
-Candidates must provide copies of their thesis to each committee member and the UPBM Program Manager at least one week before their thesis defense.
+Candidates must provide copies of their thesis to each committee member and the UPBM Administrator at least one week before their thesis defense.
 Failure to comply may result in the cancellation of the defense.